 Saudi Arabia alone produces more dates than many other countries in that region combined and the amount was almost 500,000 tons in 2014.
 It is an impartnat food source of the Middle East.
 North Africa, especially Tunisia and Israel are also major producers.
 For Tunisia, dates are a regular revenue stream.

 Dates have a delicate, sweet and rich, almost caramel flavour .
 The texture is slightly chewy.
 They store extremely well.
 They are used fresh and dried.
-Countries to which they are exported, they are often syruped , dried and packed into wrapped plastic trays as delicacy, a Christmas treat.
-That storage property extends for years in needs be, so much so they were found in reasonably palatable form by foragers and grave robbers of Egyptian tombs.
+Countries to which they are exported, often have them syruped in sugar, dried and packed into wrapped plastic trays as delicacy, a Christmas treat.
+That storage property extends them for years if needs be.
+The preservation is so effective they were claimed to be found in reasonably palatable form by foragers and grave robbers of Egyptian tombs.
 Date blocks are commercially available.

 Dates are mixed in many cultures with dairy proteins, yogurt, bread and butter to produce palatable protein/carbohydrate meals with a more balanced profile.
 The colour of dates depends on the cultivar.
 They range from a tarry honey yellow gold through to reddish-brown.
 The Medjool variety is perhaps one of the most sought after because of its teak like shrivelled appearance.

 Dates (dried and fresh) are available throughout the year but the fresh ones are best between November to January.

 A 3.5-ounce (100-gram) serving of fresh dates provides the following nutrients (1):

 - Calories: 277 – 314